Advice sheet on Hepatitis B

 - Limit your number of sexual partners and use a condom.
 This will also help to protect against HIV and other sexually transmitted diseases

 - If you are having a tattoo, acupuncture or ear/body piercing, always go to a registered practitioner.
 They should have a certificate to show that they have been inspected by an Environmental Health Officer.
-The needles must be sterile and used only on you

 - Do not share razors or toothbrushes